 Now and then we get to see rumours of various new credit card launches in India.
-So I thought why not make a list of them so that readers get to have a clear picture of what’s about to happen to the future of credit cards in India.
+So I thought why not make a list of them so that readers get to have a clear picture of not only the best credit cards in India available right now, but also what’s about to happen to the future of credit cards in India.

 Here is the full list of such rumours, imaginations and also some confirmed credit card launches that we could expect to go live in 2020 and 2021.

 Disclaimer: You’ll see source if its a confirmed plan.
 If you don’t see a source to any mentioned product, it means its a rumour or just my daydream.

 The Development Bank of Singapore (DBS) with its parent company headquartered in Marina Bay, Singapore in 2019 said they will launch their credit card products in India sometime in 2020.

 Given that DBS has good experience in handling affluent customers in Singapore, I’ve very high hopes for some good premium & super-premium credit cards for India from DBS.